raycast/extensions/docs/api-reference/user-interface/actions.md

 ### PasteAction

 Action that pastes the content to the front-most applications.

+The main window is closed, after the content was pasted to the front-most application.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |